NikitaBizyuk/Dungeon-Adventure/README.md

 # Dungeon Adventure Game – TCSS 360

 ## Overview
-A real time dungeon crawler game implemented in Python.
+A real time dungeon game implemented in Python.
 It uses an MVC architecture and is designed to help players collect the four pillars of OOP while navigating obstacles and battling monsters.

 ## Structure
 - `model/`: Game logic and entity classes (Hero, Monster, Room)